Parchive/par3cmdline/windows/README.txt

 Index File includes all types of packets without duplication.
 Archive Files include Data Packets, which is a piece of input files.

-While verification is possible, it may be very slow at this time.
+While verification is possible, it may be slow at this time.
 Currently I prefer finding as many slices as possible.
-I will improve in future.

 It cannot create Recovery Files yet.
 It cannot Repair yet.